The history of Birkbeck

-Following this initial meeting, the London Mechanics’ Institute was formally created at the same location on 2 December 1823, with the stated aim of educating working people.
+Following this initial meeting, the London Mechanics’ Institution was formally created at the same location on 2 December 1823, with the stated aim of educating working people.

 This foundation meant that, for the first time, artisans and craftspeople could learn about science, art and economics; a concept so controversial that George Birkbeck was accused of 'scattering the seeds of evil'.
 Undeterred, George Birkbeck called his supporters to action: 'Now is the time for the universal benefits of the blessings of knowledge.'
-Many donors were convinced by the important mission and enough money was raised to open the Institute and push forward a radical new vision.
-Seven years later, the Institute took a further radical step by becoming one of the first colleges to admit women as students.
+Many donors were convinced by the important mission and enough money was raised to open the Institution and pursue a radical new vision.

-By 1858, Birkbeck was the first choice for students who wanted a university education, but who could not afford to study full-time.
+In 1858, the ratification of the University of London’s Charter meant that any student could sit degree examinations.
+Birkbeck fast became the best choice for students who wanted a university education, but who could not afford to study full-time.

 This role was formalised in 1920 when Birkbeck officially became part of the University of London.